-5.4.2 Packaging Policies and Adding Resources
+5.4.1 Packaging Policies and Adding Resources

-The exact mechanism by which resources are emitted and added to resource collectors is influenced by a packaging policy (represented by the PythonPackagingPolicy Starlark type) and attributes on each resource object influencing how they are added.
+The exact mechanism by which resources are added to resource collectors is influenced by a packaging policy (represented by the PythonPackagingPolicy Starlark type) and attributes on each resource object influencing how they are added.

-When resources are created, the packaging policy determines whether emitted resources are classified or simply files.
-And the packaging policy is applied to each created resource to populate the initial values for the various add\\ attributes on the Starlark resource types.
+When a resource is created, the packaging policy associated with the entity creating the resource is applied and various add\\ attributes on the Starlark resource types are populated.

-When a resource is added (e.g. by calling PythonExecutable.add\python\resource()), these aforementioned add\\ attributes are consulted and used to influence exactly how that resource is added/packaged.
+When a resource is added (e.g. by calling PythonExecutable.add\python\resource()), these attributes are consulted and used to influence exactly how that resource is added/packaged.